Pepengas/calmarentcar/docs/README-RAILWAY-SETUP.md

 ## Security Notes

 - Your database contains customer information - make sure admin credentials are secure
 - The provided admin dashboard uses a simple username/password system - consider enhancing security for production
+- Generate a strong session secret using `npm run generate-session-secret` and set it as `SESSION_SECRET`
+- Rotate the secret periodically by moving the old value to `SESSION_SECRET_PREVIOUS` and restarting the service